vicident/optimize-net/README.md

 We can analyse the sharing of the internal buffers by looking at the computation graph of the network before and after the sharing.

-For that, we have the `createGraph(net, input, opts)` function, which creates the graph corresponding to the network `net`.
+For that, we have the `graphgen(net, input, opts)` function, which creates the graph corresponding to the network `net`.
 The generated graph contains the storage id of each `output`, and same colors means same storage.